MustafaDemiroglu/MustafaDemiroglu/README.md

 <p align="left"><img src="https://github-profile-trophy.vercel.app/?username=mustafademiroglu" alt="mustafademiroglu" /></a> </p>

-- 🔭 I’m currently working only on **my self projects.**
+- 🔭 I’m currently working only on **my Internship and self learning projects.**

-- 🌱 I’m currently learning **Java.**
+- 🌱 I’m currently learning **Javascript, React and Typescript.**

-- 👯 I’m looking to collaborate on **any project that can be useful for me.**
+- 👯 I’m looking to collaborate on **any React, Typescript and Javascript project that can be useful for me.**

-- 🤝 I’m looking for help with **learning more and more.**
+- 🤝 I’m looking for help with **learning more and more. till i die**

 - 👨‍💻 All of my projects are available at [https://github.com/MustafaDemiroglu?tab=repositories]

-- 📝 I am not writing nowaday regularly articles on any Website.
-Before i was writing about Logistic.But i am still writing privatly stories for my children.
+- 📝 I am not writing nowadays regularly articles on any Website.
+Before i was writing about Logistics and Maritime Transport.But i am still writing privatly stories for my children.

 - 💬 Ask me about **anything if you believe that you can benefit.**